aaron555/raspi-temperature-controller/README.md

 When running as a systemctl service, the service will automatically restart when config file is edited or setpoint modified to apply the changes

 Optionally, the controller syncs all data in the outputs directory (logs, data, daily analysis) to Amazon AWS S3.
-This must be enabled in the config file, and an S3 bucket URL must be provided.
+This must be enabled in the [config file](###-Configuration-file), and an S3 bucket URL must be provided.
 Optionally, the data can be made public, and very simple html is included to demonstrate publishing data using S3 static web content hosting feature. **Note this means the data is accessible to anyone on the internet** but it does require public access to be allowed in AWS IAM as well.
 All users running analysis/S3 sync must have RW access to the specified S3 bucket configured in IAM (including 'tempctl' user for system itself).
 There are lots of ways of managing AWS permissions usomg IAM (and lots of pitfalls and mistakes are frequently made - especially with S3!).
-AWS IAM is documented elsewhere in detail and well beyond scope of this.
+AWS IAM is documented elsewhere in detail and well beyond scope of this guide.
 But great care should be taken, especially when allowing public access to any S3 resources.
 It is wise to lock down access to a specific IP address or range.
 One simple (crude) way to achieve access for comtroller system and users is to add S3 access keys to controller config file using _export AWS_ACCESS_KEY_ID= / export AWS_SECRET_ACCESS_KEY=_ but this is not ideal as the credentials are stored in plain text on the comtroller filesystem and accessible to all users in 'tempctl' or with root priviliges.

-Note aliases _s_, _g_, _a_, _s3_ require login shell in order to work.
+Note aliases _s_, _g_, _a_, _s3_ require a login shell in order to work.

 Note the controller uses UTC throughout for all timestamps, and it is assumed OS timezone is UTC.
 Although internally controller uses UTC in all logs and outputs, OS features such as cron will of course depend on configured OS timezone.
 OS timezone can be set to UTC using _sudo timedatectl set-timezone UTC_